parvezs27/Datajobsanalysis/README.md

 **Recommendations**

 For those looking to enter into a Data Analyst role, a solid focus should be placed on the most  foundational skills, which are also the most in-demand skills such as SQL, Python and Tableau.
-With time as these foundational skills are developed and experience accumulates, gaining proficiency in specialised in-demand technologies such as Big Data, Cloud Computing or Machine Learning, will help
+With time as these foundational skills are developed and experience accumulates, gaining proficiency in specialised, in-demand technologies such as Big Data, Cloud Computing or Machine Learning, will help boost career opportunities and earning potential.

+**Learning and Best Practices**

+Through this project I was able to improve my SQL skills and gain valuable insights into the Data job market.
+Specifically, I was able to focus on key SQL skills such as merging tables (joins), using CTE's and aggregate functions (count, average).
+Additionally, I learned how to utilise Git, Visual Studio Code and Github harmoniously, in order to track projects and push/pull changes to local and remote repositories on Github.

+Some of the best practices I incoporated in this project:
+- Using leading comma's to clearly define new columns in the SELECT statement and to help with readability and identification of missing comma's.
+- Maintaining consistent code structure and alignment between clauses by using the tab key to improve readability of code and familiarity with code style.
+- Aliasing table names to shorten code.
+- Adding code comments to help others to understand the purpose of the code.
+- Limiting results where needed and using CTE's to enhance query processing speed.
+- Utilising simple, minimalistic bar charts to clearly and easily communicate insights with minimal cognitive load.
+- Documenting key project information into a spreadsheet such as commencement date, completion dates, problems and how the problems were resolved.